-- 66. This section outlines guidance for permitted activities and applies to providers in England only.
-Providers in Northern Ireland, Scotland and Wales are still required to promote the survey to their students and should refer to the Good Practice Guide that covers these nations. - 67.
-Sharing provider response rates with the following groups is permitted, provided that they are solely for the purpose of encouraging participation in the survey: - Academic colleagues (at faculty meetings or for the purposes of running interdepartmental competitions); - Target student cohorts (through the VLE, lecture shout outs, displays on campus screens (at the provider only), student mobile apps, and closed social media groups); - Relevant committees, Students' Unions, academic boards or other relevant bodies. - 68.
-The following activities are examples of those that are not permitted, as they are unlikely to improve response rates at the provider:

-- Sharing response rates with anyone outside the provider (this includes any media organisations, and any other group that is not involved in delivering the NSS at the provider in question); - Sharing interim response rates for any purpose other than improving response rates to the survey, including unrelated promotional purposes.
+- 30. Sharing provider response rates with the following groups is permitted, provided that they are solely for the purpose of encouraging participation in the survey: - Academic colleagues (at faculty meetings or for the purposes of running inter-departmental competitions); - Target student cohorts (through the VLE, lecture shout outs, displays on campus screens (at the provider only), student mobile apps, and closed social media groups); - Relevant committees, Students' Unions, academic boards or other relevant bodies. - 31.
+The following activities are examples of those that are not permitted, as they are unlikely to improve response rates at the provider: - Sharing response rates with anyone outside the provider (this includes any media organisations, and any other group that is not involved in delivering the NSS at the provider in question); - Sharing interim response rates for any purpose other than improving response rates to the survey, including unrelated promotional purposes.